henrytirla/Decentralized-Exchange-Trading-Scripts/BNB Chain/Trading/Buying-List.md

 # Token Investment Monitoring
+NOT FINANCIAL ADVICE
+The tokens below are just a sample and not my investment choices

 This document tracks the list of tokens you have invested in, the network they are associated with, and their respective addresses.